spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/9-cloud-providers/1-gke-regional-clusters.md

 - 3 replicas of Skipper should be deployed, one replica per region
 - 3 replicas of Data Flow should be deployed, one replica per region, co-located on the same node as Skipper
 - MySQL will be used as the database and will be placed in a specific zone
-- RabbitMQ will be used as the messaging middleware and and be placed in a specific zone
+- RabbitMQ will be used as the messaging middleware and be placed in a specific zone

 ### Deploying MySQL

 <!--NOTE-->

 In this recipe, an instance of MySQL is being deployed to a single zone.
-Please see the relevant high availablity documentation of the [MySQL](https://dev.mysql.com/doc/) product for more details.
+Please see the relevant high availability documentation of the [MySQL](https://dev.mysql.com/doc/) product for more details.
 In the event of a zone failure, MySQL may be unavailable.
+Setting up MySQL for HA is outside the scope of SCDF and this recipe.

 <!--END_NOTE-->